 Herbs such as Elderberry, Turkey Tail, Reishi, and Astragalus are perfect for keeping your immune system strong BEFORE you get sick.
 You can drink a tea daily with these herbs in it, or use an elderberry elixir (which we have for sale in the store only) if tea takes too much time (though we highly suggest you try the tea).

-Using these herbs in your homemade soups is also a really good idea, simply toss them in the stock pot while it’s cooking and infuse the broth with extra goodness that doens’t really change the flavor much.
+Using these herbs in your homemade soups is also a really good idea, simply toss them in the stockpot while it’s cooking and infuse the broth with extra goodness that doesn’t really change the flavor much.

-Once you get sick, try the Cough Calming Tea to help relive dry irritated coughs or the Cold & Flu Tea if you come down with something particularly nasty.
-In the store we also have a Cough Syrup and a Cough Calming Herbal Honey that are excellent to have on hand this time of year.
+Once you get sick, try the Cough Calming Tea to help relieve dry irritating coughs or the Cold & Flu Tea if you come down with something particularly nasty.
+In the store, we also have a Cough Syrup and a Cough Calming Herbal Honey that are excellent to have on hand this time of year.

 We tend to push ourselves too hard with the start of the school year, but our bodies naturally want us to slow down as the light begins to fade.
 Make sure you’re getting lots of rest and relaxation time and plenty of good sleep to help bolster your system.